 (I) Individual, income near the median income amount, computing an offer amount based solely on income.

+Again, this analysis based upon exemptions available in Long Beach, California, Los Angeles County and will differ in other states.
 (1) To best indicate the divergent nature of these two remedies, a starting point is $0 homelessness (which enables fee waivers), and thence to a low income in excess of the higher fee waiver limit, then cash in the bank, and then a car, and lastly tools of the trade.
 Under the wild card rules, some available cash property is sacrificed to cover the greater of two

 (2) $30,825 was chosen as it is the sum of the maximum cash exemption under the highest cash